WormBase/website-genome-browsers/README.md

 2. Build GBrowse config files:

-2a.
+a.
 Run website-admin/update/staging/steps/create_gbrowse_configuration.pl
     with --release WSnumber and --path pointing at the new git clone, new_gbrowse_release_clone/gbrowse.
 This process will take a while but generally less than 30 minutes.

-2b.
+b.
 Add, commit and push the newly created release directory as well as all
     of the updated symlinks in the main directory.
 The remaining tasks will take place on the gbrowse.wormbase.org server.

 3. Build JBrowse.
 This is a much more involved process at the moment.

-3a.
+a.
 Create a shell script to run the make_jbrowse.pl script for each species.
 The lines will look something like

       make_jbrowse.pl --conf c_elegans.jbrowse.conf --quiet --species c_japonica_PRJNA12591